 Is it worth rafting at Punakha – money paid and returns?

 What is the rafting in Punakha price?
 Since there are many Bhutan rafting service providers who conduct river rafting in Thimphu as well as in Paro, prices are quite reasonable.
 During peak seasons, it’s Nu.2,000-2,500 per person and during off season, it is Nu.1,000-1,500.

 My expectation must have been bit high.
 I found the river sluggish and less powerful.
 Moreover, I was put in with 3 elderly Indians.
 All along I felt like a ‘one man army’ paddling to reach them ashore.

 There was so much water fights, basically splashing water using a paddle to people in other boat.
 Of course, I enjoyed that.
-But I had to bear the consequences of playing with cold winter water later.
+But I had to bear the consequences of playing with cold winter water.

 When the rafting distance is almost to end, we get a wonderful view of elegant and majestic Punakha Dzong.
-And passing beneath a wooden cantilever bridge, I felt like one of the casts in ‘Game of Throne’ rowing beneath the ‘Huge Statue of Braavos.’
+And passing beneath a wooden Punakha suspension bridge, I felt like one of the casts in ‘Game of Throne’ rowing beneath the ‘Huge Statue of Braavos.’
 It was wonderful moment.

 How you can plan to make rafting at Punakha better?

 If you want rough and adventurous rafting at Punakha in either of Pho chu (male river) or Mo chu (female river), winter season won’t be a good time.
 Water volume is low and boats don’t move at an enjoyable speed.